aspose-cells/Aspose.Cells-Doc-md/english/pythonnet/UI-Components/aspose-cells-gridjs/settings/_index.md

 ### Calculation-Related Settings

-- `re_calculate_on_open`: Controls whether formulas are recalculated when opening files,default is true.
+- `re_calculate_on_open`: Controls whether formulas are recalculated when opening files, default is true.
 - `force_full_calculate`: Enables forced full calculation cycles
-- `create_calc_chain`:  Controls whether create calculated formulas chain,default is false.
+- `create_calc_chain`: Controls whether to create a calculated formulas chain, default is false.
-- `iteration`:  Controls whether use iteration to resolve circular references,default is true.
+- `iteration`: Controls whether to use iteration to resolve circular references, default is true.
-- `max_iteration`: Set the maximum number of iterations to resolve a circular reference, the default value is 100.
+- `max_iteration`: Set the maximum number of iterations to resolve circular references, the default value is 100.

 ### Metadata Settings